Manasi-16-08/Task/Task2/README.md

 3. **API Documentation**: Details about the `POST` and `GET` endpoints, with example requests and responses.
 4. **Folder Structure**: A description of the project file organization.
 5. **Troubleshooting**: Some common errors and solutions.

-You can copy this content into your `README.md` file.
-Let me know if you'd like to add or modify any sections!